Opinion | It’s hard to hold police accountable. For federal agents, it’s all but impossible.

 The extent to which that is true, and infuriating to ordinary Americans, is illustrated in a pair of recent federal appeals court rulings whose effect is to make federal agents untouchable in civil court.

-In one, the U.S. Court of Appeals for the 5th Circuit shielded a Homeland Security Department agent from litigation even though he was seen in video footage accosting Kevin Byrd, who had been raising questions about a drunken driving incident involving a friend of his and the agent’s son.
+In one, the U.S. Court of Appeals for the 5th Circuit shielded a Department of Homeland Security agent from litigation even though he was seen in video footage accosting Kevin Byrd, who had been raising questions about a drunken driving incident involving a friend of his and the agent’s son.
 Mr. Byrd had done nothing remotely illegal.
 Nonetheless, the agent, Ray Lamb, rushed him with gun drawn, threatened to “blow his head off” and pulled the trigger of his weapon, which jammed.
 Brandishing his badge when police arrived, the agent managed to have Mr. Byrd detained — until police saw the video evidence.

 Yet when Mr. Byrd sought his day in court, the appellate court blocked him.
 “If you wear a federal badge, you can inflict excessive force on someone with little fear of liability,” one of the court’s judges wrote ruefully.